khagedorn/refactoring-to-feature-dojo/README.md

    refactoring?
 How much better or worse is the resulting code?
  * Which refactorings were your first steps?
  * Did you refactor the test?
 How much new tests did you add?
+ * Did you decide to change any behavior?